Gontermann Peiper (India) Ltd.

 Since all the related party transactions entered into by your Company were on Ordinarycourse of Business and were on arms length basis form AOC-2 is not applicable to ourCompany.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNING AND OUTGO.

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated under Section 134(3)(m) of the Companies Act 2013 readwith the Companies (Accounts) Rules 2014 is annexed herewith as Annexure-IV to thisReport.

 The Company has in place robust risk management framework which identifies andevaluates business risk and opportunities.
-Pursuant to the provisions of the CompaniesAct 2013 and Clause 49 of Listing Agreement the Company has a Risk Management Committeeof the Board which looks after the identification of risks and their mitigation plans.
+Pursuant to the provisions of the CompaniesAct 2013 and Securities and Exchange Board of India (Listing Obligations and DisclosureRequirement) Regulations 2015 the Company has a Risk Management Committee of the Boardwhich looks after the identification of risks and their mitigation plans.

 During the year under review the Board and Management teams are embracing the conceptof Enterprise Risk Management (ERM).
 ERM is used as a strategy decision making tool torefine management strategies and risk controls.
 Thereafter the management evaluated therisk on priorities basis and their mitigation plan were formulated and implemented onregular basis.
 The evaluated risk along with their mitigation plan and theirimplementation are presented before the Board on time to time basis.